Galahad (band): History

 2020 also saw the re-release of 'Sleepers' on vinyl for the first time, 25 years after the original CD release, in conjunction with Oskar Records in Poland and including several extra tracks.
-The album was released as a double gatefold 2xLP on standard black or white vinyl.
+The album was released as a double gatefold 2X LP on standard black or white vinyl.

-October 2020 saw the release of the first 'Galahad Electric Company' album in 21 years which was effectively a 'Covid lockdown' album written and recorded by Dean and Stu at their respective homes.
-Entitled 'When the Battle Is Over', it is one of the quickest Galahad related albums to have been written, recorded and released, writing having been only commenced in late April 2020.
-A second GEC album 'Soul Therapy' was released on 20 October 2021.
+October 2020 saw the release of the first 'Galahad Electric Company' album in 21 years, which was effectively a 'Covid lockdown' album written and recorded by Dean and Stu at their respective homes.
+Entitled 'When the Battle Is Over', it is one of the fastest Galahad-related albums to have been written, recorded and released, as writing only started in late April 2020.
+A second GEC album, 'Soul Therapy', was released on 20 October 2021.

 Galahad's eleventh studio album 'The Last Great Adventurer' features the band's longest-lasting line-up and was released on 24 October 2022.
-Another new studio album has been recorded and will be released towards the end of 2023.
+Another new studio album 'The Long Goodbye' was released in October 2023 on CD and November 2023 on LP and digital platforms.